keebio/keebio-docs/docs/faq.md

     - The repository for this website can be found here: [Keebio Docs on GitHub](https://github.com/keebio/keebio-docs/), we welcome any pull requests
 - Which type of switches do I have to use, PCB mount or Plate mount ones?
     - The only difference between the two is that PCB mount has two additional plastic legs for better alignment on a PCB.
 Either type is compatible, and if given the choice, PCB mount is preferable to keep switches aligned better.

+!!! info "What the heck is I2C, and what do I need it for?"
+    The default firmware uses serial communication between the two halves using a single pin of the TRRS cable.
+Serial communication only allow for communication between two parts, which is fine for almost all builds.

+    However, in the future, there might be additional parts that you can add, like a numpad, OLED screen, etc. To support this, the communication protocol would need to be switched over I2C, which can support multiple devices.
+Additionally, the latency between halves is lower using the I2C protocol, which can help if you are a fast typer.

+    To add support for I2C, all you need to do is add the 2 4.7kΩ resistors to one of the halves \(other half does not need them\).
+Also, it doesn't hurt to add these resistors if using serial communication.

+    tl;dr: Adding this is optional, but you might as well do it as it's only 2 more components to solder.